 While there is indeed evidence that the two married, I have no further clues as to when it happened, one would surely think after 1980.
 But this does coincide with the two developers’ habit of converting Commodore PET games to the 64 and VIC-20 and, then, swapping the credits around.
 So, a PET title previously credited to Katie would be released on the Commodore 64 credited to Bob and viceversa.
 Unfortunately, while the ads did indeed mention VIC-20 games by Magic Carpet, I was unable to find any clues that they were ever physically released.
 Still, it is safe to think they would be the same games as the PET and 64 ones.

 If there is some sort of common ground to be found for most Magic Carpet releases of the time, well, it would have to be humour.
 For example, let us look at Commodore 64 title The Medicine Man from 1982, which appeared in its original form on the PET, again published in Cursor magazine issue 21 as “Dance“.
-Credited again to Bob Carr, the game sees the player controlling the god of Energy (basically a version of Ouranos…?), Copecoee [sic], called by a Native American tribe to solve the problem with the heavy rains that threaten to drown all of the wise ancients.
+Credited again to Bob Carr, the game sees the player controlling the god of Energy (a human version of the god Ouranos…?), Copecoee [sic], invoked by a Native American tribe to solve the problem with the heavy rains that threaten to drown all of the wise ancients.
 While the controls seem to work quite at random, the mechanics are again pretty simple: catch the rain falling down and try to not get hit by the snake on the ground.

 Some of the games developed by Magic Carpet software, among them surely Weather War II and The Medicine Man, were also published in Australia by a company called South Pacific Software from Chippendale, New South Wales.
 How did the games by a small company from Phoenix, Arizona reach so far across the world, while still missing Europe entirely, is a question I was unfortunately unable to answer.